Want to learn more about this at Kettering Health?

 “They were very agreeable to making it what was most comfortable for me,” she says.

-Surgery was followed by radiation treatments in May at Soin Medical Center, where she was the first scheduled patient to receive treatments at the hospital’s new radiation therapy center.
+Radiation treatments followed surgery in May at Soin Medical Center.
+She was the first scheduled patient to receive treatments at the hospital’s new radiation therapy center.
 Receiving treatment at Soin Medical Center had special meaning to Carolyn, a previous volunteer at the hospital’s cancer center and current employee in the hospital’s Patient Registration Department.

-“They’re extremely people-oriented and friendly, and make you feel very comfortable,” she says.
-“Having a place where it’s all in one area makes it so much easier for both the family and the patient, and it is such a blessing for so many people around here that do have cancer.”
+“They’re extremely people-oriented and friendly and make you feel very comfortable,” she says.
+“Having a place where it’s all in one area makes it so much easier for the family and the patient, and it is such a blessing for so many people around here who have cancer.”

 A positive perspective